-A large part of the Erasmus+ Programme follows the indirect management model, meaning that National Agencies (NAs) in EU Member States and associated third countries take responsibility for the management of decentralised funds including for the promotion of calls for proposals, the selection and monitoring of projects and partnerships and the accreditation of organisations and consortia, facilitating participation in the Erasmus+ programme.
-For some actions, NAs are required to engage external experts to assist them in assessing projects, ensuring that only the highest quality projects are selected for funding and that only organisations or consortia that meet predefined quality criteria obtain accreditation.
+A large part of the Erasmus+ Programme follows the indirect management model, meaning that Erasmus+ National Agencies (NAs), in EU Member States and associated third countries, take responsibility for the management of decentralised funds including for the promotion of calls for proposals, the selection and monitoring of projects and partnerships, and the accreditation of organisations and consortia.
+For some actions, NAs are required to engage external experts to assist them in assessing projects, ensuring that only the highest quality projects are selected for financing and that only organisations or consortia that meet predefined quality criteria obtain accreditation.
 For other actions, usually where lower levels of funding are requested, NAs have the option to use either internal (NA staff) or external experts to undertake assessments.